seanhatton/repronim.org/content/resources/tools/reproin/_index.md

 weight: 110
 ---

-ReproIn is a set of best practices, including usable scripts and configuration files, for using HeuDiConv and DataLad to move and prepare data from a scanner to a form suitable for reproducible neuroimaging analysis.
+ReproIn is a set of best practices for using HeuDiConv and DataLad to prepare raw imaging data for analysis.
+ReproIn suggests ways to annotate data using a scanner console and provides usable scripts and configuration files for data preparation.

 See also [HeuDiConv](../heudiconv/index.html).